+Empowered

-Women and retirement Embracing responsibility as financial decision-makers
+Women and retirement

+Embracing responsibility as financial decision-makers

-Empowered women, empowered households Whether single, married, widowed, or divorced, women today seek ways to empower themselves and each other.
+Issued by North American Company for Life and Health Insurance® Empowered women, empowered households Whether single, married, widowed, or divorced, women today seek ways to empower themselves and each other.
 This is especially true for finances and retirement planning.
 Women are taking ownership of money matters, asking tough questions, and making the choices that are best for their situations.
 They're also navigating an industry that just a few decades ago was almost exclusively run by - and dealt primarily with - men.
 This shift leaves a lot to be explored as women and men approach, think about, and manage money differently.
 To best support you, the insurance and financial services industry must work to embrace the new reality and get to know women as the financial powerhouses, decision-makers, business owners, executives and empowered consumers they are.
-Women are financial powerhouses In two-parent households, 63% of mothers work outside the home - with a majority of that group working full time1.
-According to a 2017 study, 41% of mothers are primary household breadwinners - which has more than doubled since 19671.
-Women are financial decision-makers Women are the majority in the U.S. and already control about \$10 trillion, or one third, of the country's wealth2.
+Women are financial powerhouses According to a 2019 study, 41% of mothers are primary household breadwinners - which has more than doubled since 1967.
+An additional 25% of mothers are co-breadwinners, meaning 66% of mothers are working outside the home.
+Women are financial decision-makers Women are the majority in the U.S. and already control about \$10 trillion, or one third, of the country's wealth.
 That number is expected to climb to \$30 trillion by the year 2030!
-Vast majority of women likely to manage all household finances

-Between their growing influence in the U.S. workforce, and living longer on average than their male counterparts, eight out of ten women will be solely responsible for their household's financial well-being at some point in their life3, due to singleness, divorce, widowhood, or simply by choice.
+Vast majority of women likely to manage all household finances Between their growing influence in the U.S. workforce, and living longer on average than their male counterparts, eight out of ten women will be solely responsible for their household's financial well-being at some point in their life, due to singleness, divorce, widowhood, or simply by choice.
 We all have a responsibility The statistics paint a clear picture.
 And now more than ever, it's important for women to embrace financial responsibility and be empowered consumers.
 Because women play an undeniably important role in the financial health of the household and economy, any effort to better understand and serve them would obviously be time very well spent.
 It's in that context that North American embarked on a research project to better understand women and their finances.
 Very simply, we call it Empowered.
 For the study we talked to hundreds of women (and men, too, as a benchmark) to learn more about how they handle money matters, their thoughts on retirement, and if/how, they like to work with financial professionals.
 We also talked to agents and advisors to get their perspective, identify any gaps in their understanding of the consumer, and help both sides come to a place of common understanding.
 Read on to learn more about financial empowerment - particularly for women or the women in your life - and see what the latest research on women and retirement has to say.
+The here and now Before looking to the future, it is important to know your present.
+Before women look ahead to retirement, it is important they understand their current financial reality to plan and adjust accordingly.
+To plan or not to plan The time for retirement comes for nearly everyone, whether unexpected or carefully planned.
+More than 40% of female consumers have a retirement plan in place.
+Perhaps you know them - prepared and empowered - and maybe you are one of them.
+Another 16% of women are somewhere in the process of planning, while interestingly up to 44% claim to have no plan at all.
+Have you started planning for retirement?